hackthenotaries/HackTheNotaries/README.md

 - Timestamping
 - Authentication
 - Digital Certification
-- Landing registering
+- Landing registration
-- Digital assets transfering
+- Assets transfering
 - and others

 **We are under construction and open for contributors**